 Lord Hobo | Cambridge

 Probably the most extensive beer and wine selection I’ve found in Boston.
 Also really good late-night snacking food.
+Like “don’t even get me started on their chicken nuggets” good.
 Pretty dark, but a good atmosphere.
 I feel cool when I’m here.
 Moody and mysterious.
 Kind of a pain in the ass to get to, though, considering there’s no convenient T stop near it.

 The Tam | Downtown

 The dive-iest bar to dive a bar and I love it.
 Cheap, way over-poured well drinks, beer for basically nothing, grunty but lovable bartenders, stools that you’re not totally convinced will support your weight — what’s not to love?
-If you think it looks sketchy on the outside, it’s even sketchier on the inside.
+If you think it looks sketchy on the outside, don’t worry, it’s even sketchier on the inside.
 But in a charming way?
 Maybe I just have Stockholm Syndrome.
-Also there’s a sign that claims that The Tam is your “Classic American Neighborhood Bar,” which for some reason just makes it all that much better.

 St. Anthony’s Feast | North End